grafana/grafana/docs/sources/plugins/developing/auth-for-datasources.md

 The user saves the API key/password on the plugin config page and it is encrypted (using the `secureJsonData` feature) and saved in the Grafana database.
 When a request from the data source is made, the Grafana Proxy will:

-1. intercept the original request sent from the data source plugin.
+1. Intercept the original request sent from the data source plugin.
-1. load the `secureJsonData` data from the database and decrypt the API key or password on the Grafana backend.
+1. Load the `secureJsonData` data from the database and decrypt the API key or password on the Grafana backend.
-1. if using token authentication, carry out authentication and generate an OAuth token that will be added as an `Authorization` HTTP header to the requests (or alternatively it will add a HTTP header with the API key).
+1. If using token authentication, carry out authentication and generate an OAuth token that will be added as an `Authorization` HTTP header to the requests (or alternatively it will add a HTTP header with the API key).
-1. renew the token if it has expired.
+1. Renew the token if it has expired.
-1. after adding CORS headers and authorization headers, forward the request to the external API.
+1. After adding CORS headers and authorization headers, forward the request to the external API.

 This means that users that access the data source config page cannot access the API key or password after they have saved it the first time and that no secret keys are sent in plain text through the browser where they can be spied on.

 For backend authentication to work, the external/third-party API must either have an OAuth endpoint or that the API accepts an API key as a HTTP header for authentication.

-## Encrypting Sensitive Data
+## Encrypting sensitive data

 When a user saves a password or secret with your data source plugin's Config page, then you can save data in an encrypted blob in the Grafana database called `secureJsonData`.
 Any data saved in the blob is encrypted by Grafana and can only be decrypted by the Grafana server on the backend.
 This means once a password is saved, no sensitive data is sent to the browser.
 If the password is saved in the `jsonData` blob or the `password` field then it is unencrypted and anyone with Admin access (with the help of Chrome Developer Tools) can read it.